f5devcentral/f5-agility-labs-nginx/docs/class12/module2/module2.rst

 In this module, we will cover operations aspects of Kubernetes.

-Estimated completion time: X minutes
+Estimated completion time: 30 minutes